 FAQ

-Q: Can psychological round numbers still work when gold is at $4,565?
+- Q: Do psychological round numbers still matter when gold is near $4,207?

-A: Absolutely.
-Round numbers like $4,500 and $5,000 are powerful because traders and algorithms watch them.
-Even $4,000 and $4,600 (a whole hundred) carry weight.
-Always note the nearest round number above and below the current price.
-They will often act as magnets for price movement.
+- A: Absolutely.
+Round numbers like $4,200, $4,500, and $4,000 hold weight because traders and algorithms watch them.
+Even $4,100 and $4,300 (hundred marks) carry weight.
+Always note the nearest round numbers above and below the current price — they often act as magnets for price movement.